KALDOR - HISTORY

 Click here for more on the Kaldor name.

-More information about families and farms in Øyer can be found in the Øyer-genealogy and Øyer-maps pages on this site.
+More information about families and farms in Øyer can be found in the Øyer-genealogy and Øyer-maps pages.

 GENEALOGY LINKS: